✓ Updated May 2026

 Local Buses

-The most budget-friendly way to travel, local buses cover extensive routes across the city.
-They are a fantastic way to experience daily life and reach areas less frequented by tourists.
+The most budget-friendly way to travel, local buses cover extensive routes throughout the city.
+They're great for experiencing local life and reaching areas less frequented by tourists, though they can be slow and crowded.

 Motorbike Taxis (Xe Om)